The best task management software for entrepreneurs is one that lets you move fast and work in a flexible and agile environment.

 Notion is an all in one workspace and task management tool entrepreneurs can use to effectively plan and manage their businesses operations.

 At the centre of Notion is task management tool that takes advantage of Kanban, Calednar and list views in a minimal style dashboard.
 This makes it easy to focus exactly on what you need to do without needing to navigate countless menus and options.

 Notion expands on this by also offering a knowledge base (or wiki), lightweight CRM and quick to-do list option.
-As a result it would suit entrepreneurs who have direct interaction with their customers and would rather not go to the expense of having a separate CRM.
+As a result it would suit entrepreneurs who have direct interaction with their customers and would rather not go to the expense of having a separate CRM (although, should you eventually find that you do need separate CRM, you might want to look at providers like Revel Systems for businesses like coffee shops).
 The knowledge base would also be useful as your team expands and knowledge needs to be shared across multiple people.
 As with most difficult business tasks, having an effective knowledge management plan is crucial for achieving your desired results.

 Like each of the other tools we have looked at Notion does have a free tier.
 It is however limited to only one user so would be best suited to new entrepreneurs or smaller business owners who work individually.
 If you need to add additional users then Notion is priced at $8 per user, per month when billed annually in advance.